 Tax Effective 3-Generation Testamentary Trust Single Will with Divorce Protection Trust

 Family Trust v’s Family Court

-A property settlement begins with the accountant identifying the assets, liabilities and financial resources of the parties.
+A family law property settlement begins with the accountant identifying the assets, liabilities and financial resources of you and your ex-partner.
 This is easy for a family home, superannuation and cash.
 It makes no difference if the family home is in her name.
 It makes no difference if the shares are in his name.
 Ownership is not relevant.
 All assets are ‘pooled’ together.

 - Trustee (it holds the legal title of the assets.
 But it is a puppet.
 The Appointor hires and fires it at will.)

 - Appointor (this is god.
 It controls everything, including the Trustee)

 - Beneficiaries (this is not just mum, dad, children and in-laws.
 It includes all Australian charities.
 If you have a share in a public company, all the shareholders of that company.
 Therefore, most Family Trusts have 400,000 plus beneficiaries)

 You distribute income to the persons paying the least tax in the financial year.
 (Watch a free training course on Family Trusts.)

 Does the Family Court consider Family Trusts as assets of the relationship?